No. 19 Auburn tops Loyola Chicago 62-53 in Battle 4 Atlantis

 UP NEXT

-Loyola Chicago: The Ramblers will play in Friday's seventh-place game against the Arizona State-Syracuse loser.
+Loyola Chicago: The Ramblers will play in Friday's seventh-place game against Arizona State.